-Innumerable backyard grills will be fired up this Memorial Day weekend.
+Innumerable backyard grills will be fired up for summer holidays, like Memorial Day weekend and Fourth of July.
 In honor of that, I wanted to dive into the greatest possible use of a grill: barbecue.
 The history of Chicago BBQ is tied directly to the city’s history of industry and immigration.
 Taking a look at how BBQ arrived and evolved here can give us a glimpse at some of the major forces in Chicago history.

 BBQ Arrives Along with the Great Migration

 The food that we call barbecue arrived in Chicago during the Great Migration.
 In two waves, between 1910 and 1960, millions of African-Americans left the sharecropping of the Jim Crow South for industrial jobs in the North.
 Hundreds of thousands came to Chicago and brought their distinctive culinary traditions along.
-The history of Chicago BBQ starts with that first wave of emigration up the Mississippi River to Bronzeville.
+The history of Chicago BBQ starts with that first wave of emigration up the Mississippi River to Bronzeville, which you can always visit with us on the Jazz, Blues, and Beyond Bus Tour.

 Barbecue’s origins in Southern African-American life go all the way back to the initial days of the Columbian Exchange and European conquest of the Americas.
 Europeans, Africans, and Native Americans all collided with each other in the Caribbean and Gulf Coast.
 Slaves, and their descendants, were always left the cheapest cuts of meat.
 So they combined European smoking, Native American open pit techniques, and sweetly spicy sauces made from tomatoes and hot peppers.
 That combination created a distinctively succulent and delicious food which became a staple of the African-American community.